There are no tickets available at this time.

 Official Review by Paul Derrick, Stadium Journey Regional Correspondent

 Originally called the Texas Bowl back in 2006, Meineke became the title sponsor for 2011, changing the name of the bowl to the Meineke Car Care Bowl of Texas.
 Since 2010 the bowl has been played between middle tier Big 10 and Big 12 schools, with the 2011 game pitting the Northwestern Wildcats against the Texas A&M Aggies.
-The game is hosted at Reliant Stadium which is home of the NFL Houston Texans and is a more than ample location for a bowl game.
+The game is hosted at NRG Stadium which is home of the NFL Houston Texans and is a more than ample location for a bowl game.
 The Bowl advocates have been pretty good about hosting one of the local Texas Big 12 schools for this game which always makes for a pretty good size crowd.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: